-Some of the government whips are also associated in name with the Treasury: the Chief Whip is nominally Parliamentary Secretary to the Treasury and traditionally had an office in 12 Downing Street.
-Some of the other whips are nominally Lords Commissioners of the Treasury, though they are all members of the House of Commons.
-Being a whip is a party, rather than a government, position; the appointments to the Treasury are sinecure positions which allow the whips to be paid ministerial salaries.
-This has led to the Government front bench in the Commons being known as the Treasury Bench.
-However, since the whips no longer have any effective ministerial roles in the Treasury, they are usually not listed as Treasury ministers.
+Some of the government whips are also associated in nam nominally Parliamentary Secretary to the Treasury and tradition Some of the other whips are nominally Lords Commission members of the House of Commons.
+Being a whip is a part appointments to the Treasury are sinecure positions which allo This has led to the Government front bench in the Common However, since the whips no longer have any effective minist not listed as Treasury ministers.